Psychological & Brain Sciences Major Program Requirements

 Transfer Credit

-If accepted by the College of Arts & Sciences, transfer credits will be evaluated by the director of undergraduate studies in the P&BS department for their applicability toward either major in P&BS.
+If accepted by the College of Arts & Sciences, transfer credits must be evaluated by the Director of Undergraduate Studies in the P&BS department for their applicability toward either major in P&BS.
+Please contact Shelley Kohlman to begin the P&BS transfer credit evaluation process.

 Senior Honors Program in Psychological & Brain Sciences